 There are even upgrade videos to help you with the installation.
 Just be aware that attempting your own DIY on your Mac will void your warranty.

 A part of a network of sites including 9to5Google and 9to5Toys, 9to5Mac focuses its efforts on all things Apple.
 In addition to Mac and iOS coverage, the blog pays close attention to the business end of things, including stock prices, corporate strategy, and personnel.

 MacWorld started life in 1984 as a print magazine.
 The publication was the biggest Mac-focused magazine in North America until 2014 when parent company IDG announced that the print version was being axed, which meant most staff were to be laid off.

 Despite this, Macworld continues to this day as an oft-updated resource for all things Apple.
 It’s the same magazine-like content (reviews, news, how-tos) in an online format.

 iDownloadBlog is an Apple blog with a focus on iOS, which started life in 2008. iDB is one of the few major Apple blogs that dedicates a sizeable chunk of their coverage to jailbreaking, the slightly dubious act of liberating your mobile device from Apple’s restrictions.

 AppleInsider has been up and running since 1997, which makes it one of the oldest outlets on this list.
 With a focus on news, leaks, and rumors, AppleInsider targets the same news-hungry demographic as MacRumors.

-MacTechi is a bit different to the rest of them as it’s primarily a news aggregator.
-Describing itself as “the journal of Apple technology,” the website rounds up the latest news, press releases, reviews, and updates from across the Macosphere in one tidy dashboard.
+MacTech is primarily a news aggregator.
+Describing itself as “the journal of Apple technology,” the website rounds up the latest news, press releases, reviews, and updates from across the Apple world in one tidy dashboard.

 The site also produces original content, including gear reviews and quick looks at new accessories.